majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module1/lab1.rst

-Installing Nginx Plus
+Installing NGINX Plus
 --------------------------------------

-This exercise will cover installation of Nginx Plus in a standalone (CentOS7) instance.
+This exercise will cover installation of NGINX Plus in a standalone (CentOS7) instance.
-The UDF environment has three Nginx Plus instances -- Master, Plus2, and Plus3.
+The UDF environment has three NGINX Plus instances -- Master, Plus2, and Plus3.
-To save time Nginx Plus has been installed on Plus2 and Plus3.
-In this lab we will install Nginx Plus on Master.
+To save time NGINX Plus has been installed on Plus2 and Plus3.
+In this lab we will install NGINX Plus on Master.

 Repository Certificate and Key
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Typically, a customer would log into the `Nginx Plus Customer Portal`_ and download thier ``nginx-repo.crt`` and ``nginx-repo.key`` files.
+Typically, a customer would log into the `NGINX Plus Customer Portal`_ and download thier ``nginx-repo.crt`` and ``nginx-repo.key`` files.
-These files are used to authenticate to the Nginx Plus repository in order to retrieve the Nginx Plus package for installation.
+These files are used to authenticate to the NGINX Plus repository in order to retrieve the NGINX Plus package for installation.
 For this lab the necessary cert and key have already been provided on the instance in **/etc/ssl/nginx**.

-Install Nginx Plus
+Install NGINX Plus
 ~~~~~~~~~~~~~~~~~~~~

-.. note:: Execute this command from the Nginx Plus Master instance.
+.. note:: Execute this command from the NGINX Plus Master instance.

 .. code:: shell